Montessori methodology closely follows the work of Maria Montessori, who pioneered this innovative education pedagogy in the early 1900s.

 - A commitment to empathy and peace in interpersonal as well as interactions in the larger community

 The time-tested “Montessori” educational model and name is over 100 years old.
-It remains a cutting-edge model of education, if applied authentically.
+It remains a cutting-edge model of education, with proven outcomes, if fully implemented.
 In order to maintain our commitment to providing a superlative, authentic Montessori school system, Lakeland Montessori requires:

 - all lead classroom teachers must hold or be enrolled to receive their Montessori credentials for the age levels they are teaching.
 Separate, specific Montessori credentials are required for age 3-6, age 6-9, age 9-12, and age 12-15.
 For example, a teacher that is Montessori certified for age 3-6 may not teach age 9-12 students unless they hold or are enrolled to receive the Montessori credential for that age level.